C. CLASSIFICATION: THE THREE DOMAIN SYSTEM

 There are various hypotheses as to the origin of prokaryotic and eukaryotic cells.
 Because all cells are similar in nature, it is generally thought that all cells came from a common ancestor cell termed the last universal common ancestor (LUCA).
 These LUCAs eventually evolved into three different cell types, each representing a domain.
 The three domains are the Archaea, the Bacteria, and the Eukarya.

 More recently various fusion hypotheses have begun to dominate the literature.
 One proposes that the diploid or 2N nature of the eukaryotic genome occurred after the fusion of two haploid or 1N prokaryotic cells.
 Others propose that the domains Archaea and Eukarya emerged from a common archaeal-eukaryotic ancestor that itself emerged from a member of the domain Bacteria.
 Some of the evidence behind this hypothesis is based on a "superphylum" of bacteria called PVC, members of which share some characteristics with both archaea and eukaryotes.
+There is growing evidence that eukaryotes may have originated within a subset of archaea.

 In any event, it is accepted today that there are three distinct domains of organisms in nature: Bacteria, Archaea, and Eukarya.
 A description of the three domains follows: